-Chhattisgarh Government & Politics have added some new leaves to the political records in India.
-Though the bifurcation of the larger state of Madhya Pradesh and the birth of Chhattisgarh was considerably a peaceful process.
+Chhattisgarh government and politics have added some new leaves to the political records in India.
+However, the bifurcation of the larger state of Madhya Pradesh and the birth of Chhattisgarh was considerably a peaceful process.

 Chhattisgarh Political Parties